 - Food & Wine

-Blending multiple distilling traditions, multiple roast levels of barley, and multiple casks for aging and finishing, Baller is a wholly unique whiskey that has to be tasted to be believed.
+Blending multiple distilling traditions, multiple roast levels of barley, and multiple casks for aging and finishing, Baller is an incomparable whiskey.
+Spirits are our form of self-expression, and Baller epitomizes our passion for redefining spirits categories in ways that are both meaningful and unique.

-We start with 100% American malted barley (predominately two-row pale malted barley, the remainder is lightly roasted) that is pot distilled, then aged in American and French oak casks that previously held other whiskies.
+We start with 100% American malted barley (two-row pale and Munich malt) that is pot distilled, then aged in American and French oak casks that previously held other whiskies.
 After aging, we filter the whiskey through maple charcoal, lending subtle smoke, then finish it in umeshu casks to create a flavor unlike any other.
 What is umeshu?
-It’s an incredibly aromatic liqueur made from small, tart stone fruit called ume.
+It’s an incredibly aromatic liqueur made from small, tart, stone fruit called ume.
 While umeshu is native to Japan, we make the umeshu for our casks in-house, with California-grown fruit.

 Why is an American distiller (who already makes a renowned single malt) doing a take on Japanese whiskey?
 Originally it was for our friends at Ramen Shop, an Oakland restaurant that inspires us with their California spin on venerable Japanese culinary traditions.
 But the response to Baller was so overwhelming, we increased production so we can share this singular whiskey with aficionados everywhere.

-Master distiller Lance Winters did the art direction for the label, which re-imagines the legend of St. George as a samurai.
-The original watercolor on the front label is by Oakland artist Sylvia Solochek Walters, done to emulate woodcut.
-The calligraphy is by Eri Takase of Takase Studios.
+Master distiller Lance Winters did the art direction for the label, which re-imagines the legend of St. George as a samurai defending a barrel of whiskey against a dragon.

 Enter your city or location and find our spirits near you.